Ham Coffee Break

-Ham Coffee Breakscheduled) we're meeting for a cup of coffee and a chat (and brunch, anyone?) at Griff's Grill at the intersection of China Springs Highway and Wortham Bend Rd (beside Chevron gas station).
-The topic list is wide open!
-We're just getting together to "shoot the bull," and would love for as many Club members, other hams, and guests to participate as are interested.
+A few HOTARC members have a tradition.
+Around 8:00 AM each Saturday morning—if nothing else is scheduled—we're meeting for a cup of coffee and a chat (and brunch, anyone?) at Griff's Grill at the intersection of the nicely renovated China Springs highway and Wortham Bend Rd (beside the gas station).
+Club members, other hams, and guests are all welcome!
+Come, and join us!

 HOTARC Members Meeting

-HOTARC will hold its next Meeting of Members on Thursday, March 23rd at 7:00 PM.
-The Club normally meets on the fourth Thursday each month at the W5NCD Workshop near the southern end of Chapel Road in south Waco (12272 Chapel Rd, Lorena, TX).
-Our meetings include a few minutes of regular business, entertaining radio-related discussions, an interesting program or presentation—and, of course, plenty of friendly fellowship with other area hams!
+The next scheduled Meeting of Members is Thursday, September 23 at 7:00 pm.
+The Club meets on the fourth Thursday each month at the W5NCD Workshop near the southern end of Chapel Road in far south Waco (12772 Chapel Rd, Lorena, TX).
+Our meetings include a few minutes of regular business, planning for upcoming special events, entertaining radio-related discussions, usually an interesting program or presentation—and, of course, plenty of friendly fellowship with other area hams!

 Otherwise, do you have a question about our Club, about our amateur radio hobby, or about using your ham radio equipment?
 Look over our web site, and/or attend the next Club meeting—a great opportunity to get answers, or be pointed in the right direction to find an answer.
 Read the current HOTLINE (issued the weekend prior to the meeting) for more details about this month's meeting.
 Family members and visitors—especially those interested in becoming hams or joining the Club—are always very welcome!